Zero-based numbering: Science

 In mathematics, many sequences of numbers or of polynomials are indexed by nonnegative integers, for example, the Bernoulli numbers and the Bell numbers.

 In both mechanics and statistics, the zeroth moment is defined, representing total mass in the case of physical density, or total probability, i.e. one, for a probability distribution.

 The zeroth law of thermodynamics was formulated after the first, second, and third laws, but considered more fundamental, thus its name.

 In biology, an organism is said to have zero-order intentionality if it shows "no intention of anything at all".
 This would include a situation where the organism's genetically predetermined phenotype results in a fitness benefit to itself, because it did not "intend" to express its genes.
 In the similar sense, a computer may be considered from this perspective a zero-order intentional entity, as it does not "intend" to express the code of the programs it runs.

-In biological or medical experiments, initial measurements made before any experimental time has passed are said to be on the 0 day of the experiment.
+In biological or medical experiments, the first day of an experiment is often numbered as day 0.

-In genomics, both 0-based and 1-based systems are used for genome coordinates.

 Patient zero (or index case) is the initial patient in the population sample of an epidemiological investigation.